stevan/p5-mop-original/prototype/v2/README.md

-This version is full of some more funky experiments.
-Nuff said.
+This version is no longer just funky experiments, this is fastly becoming the preferred version.
+Still more to go, but it is forming into a good start so far.